IamSila/alx-higher_level_programming/0x00-python-hello_world/README.md

 1.print the zen of python - imprting this module
 2.It is a script - shebang
 3.It should be executable - chmod command

+#TASK11 HELLO,write
+-It is a python script --- shebang
+-script to print  to stderr -- sys.stderr.write
+-exit with status code 1 -- exit(1)